zots0127/trae_projects/README.md

 - Figures (`figures/`), including performance and virtual DB plots
 - Final JSON summary (`final_report.json`)

-## Key Contributions & Highlights
+## Computational Highlights

-This project represents a rigorous engineering effort to bridge machine learning and materials science:
+As the auxiliary computational engine for the material discovery process, this codebase emphasizes:

-1.  **Industrial-Grade Reproducibility**:
+1.  **Reproducible Discovery**:
-    *   By strictly managing environments (`uv`) and random seeds, we ensure that every result—from model training to figure generation—is fully reproducible on any machine.
+    *   Strict environment management (`uv`) ensures that the molecular screening results are fully reproducible.

-2.  **Interpretable Discovery**:
+2.  **Interpretable AI**:
-    *   We go beyond "black box" metrics by integrating SHAP (SHapley Additive exPlanations), providing chemical insights into *why* a molecule performs well.
+    *   Integration of SHAP (SHapley Additive exPlanations) to provide chemical insights into the structure-property relationships of Ir(III) complexes.

-3.  **High-Throughput Architecture**:
+3.  **High-Throughput Screening**:
-    *   The system includes an optimized batch predictor capable of screening large-scale virtual libraries, directly facilitating the discovery of novel high-performance candidates.
+    *   An optimized batch predictor capable of screening large-scale virtual libraries to pinpoint optimal emitter candidates.

-4.  **Automated Reporting**:
-    *   The workflow automatically generates publication-ready figures and LaTeX tables, significantly reducing the overhead of converting raw data into research insights.

 ## License